November 2, 2022

 - He can use dangerous tools to carry out dangerous tasks because he has skill and intention.

 Needles: At the very end of the Youngest Children’s Community, the child is introduced to the use of a needle.
-It is blunt but still it is a needle and it is dangerous.
+It is blunt but still, it is a needle and it is dangerous.
 The needle is kept in a small wooden cylinder with a tight lid.
 While in use it is inserted into a pin cushion when set aside for a moment.
 All the care of manner and method and bearing described above is given by the guide in introducing the use of the needle to the child.

-The child moves up to Children’s House and continues to build his skills at using needles and knives.
+The child moves up to the Children’s House and continues to build his skills at using needles and knives.
 He uses many other tools as well, each posing a new challenge and building his healthy self-esteem.
 He augments his understanding that he is trusted, worthy, skillful and responsible.
 Adults will not underestimate him.
 He need not show bravado in order to prove himself to himself or others.
 He need not take secret risks, hide his interests from adults or take what has not been presented to him.
 He will always be taken seriously and prepared to challenge himself when he is interested.
 He is supported to believe the adult.

 When I was a Children’s House guide in the first five years after founding the school, a little girl in our community poked herself with a needle while sewing on a button.
-She left her work on the table and went round the room showing the children the tiny drop of blood on her finger and telling them to be careful with the needle because look what it could do!
+She left her work on the table and went around the room showing the children the tiny drop of blood on her finger and telling them to be careful with the needle because look what it could do!
 It was impressive and I was glad.
 The children could see that adults could be trusted to show children how to use a dangerous tool and to trust them to take care, even when they could get a safe little hurt, so when an adult said no, there must be a really strong reason.

-Matches: In the elementary level, between the years of six and nine, most of the children learn to use a match for birthday candles and science experiments.
-The guide shows the children how to make themselves safe by rolling up their sleeves high and tight, pulling back their bangs with a head band and their hair with a ponytail holder, and belting their loose shirts and blouses.
+Matches: In the elementary level, between the years of six and nine, most children learn to use a match for birthday candles and science experiments.
+The guide shows the children how to make themselves safe by rolling up their sleeves high and tight, pulling back their bangs with a headband and their hair with a ponytail holder, and belting their loose shirts and blouses.
 The matches are kept in a certain way and never opened without having a little dish of water or sand right there at hand.
 When striking matches children sometimes become panicked and want to throw the match as it suddenly bursts into flames.

 Only one match at a time is kept in the striking box.
-The guide shows the children in a stylized way, slowly and dramatically, how to take out the match and close the box; how to hold the end of the match by the thumb and middle finger; how to support the match up toward the head with the index finger; how to remove the index finger from proximity to the flame as soon as it lights.
+The guide shows the children in a stylized way, slowly and dramatically, how to take out the match and close the box; how to hold the end of the match with the thumb and middle finger; how to support the match up toward the head with the index finger; how to remove the index finger from proximity to the flame as soon as it lights.
 This is done first with a match that has a burnt-out head.
-It is practiced over and over until the movement is automatic, programmed into the muscle memory.
+It is practiced over and over until the movement is automatic, and programmed into the muscle memory.

 Once the child can light a candle and snuff it out with a candle snuffer with confidence and ease, he is ready for further challenges.
 A nice refinement is for the child to learn to blow out the match, which can be quite funny because the first few times the child holds the match in front of him in front of the candle so that when he blows out the match, he also blows out the candle.
 It takes a few practices for him to remember to turn at a right angle from the candle before blowing out the match.
 Always the bowl of water or sand is right at hand.